 Do the first few steps out of bed cause extreme pain in the bottom of your foot?
 You may have plantar fasciitis.
 Affecting nearly 2 million patients each year, plantar fasciitis is the most common cause of pain in the bottom of the foot.
-PAIN DOCTOR offers PRP injections for plantar fasciitis to patients living in the Dallas, Arlington and Fort Worth communities.
+OPTIMAL offers PRP injections for plantar fasciitis to patients living in the Dallas, Arlington and Fort Worth communities.
 Our team of double-board certified pain management and anesthesiologist physicians are on the forefront of regenerative medicine, offering PRP injections to patients in the Dallas, Arlington and Ft.
 Worth areas.

 What is Plantar Fasciitis?